GianlorenzoDercole/dragon_flight/readme.md

 # Dragon Flight

-welcome to Dragon Flight!
+Welcome to Dragon Flight!

 https://gianlorenzodercole.github.io/dragon_flight/

 This is a flight game where the player navigates a dragon around the screen dodging other dragons and collecting food.

-Eat food on the way to score.
+Eat food along the way to score.

 If you make it to the finish line you win!